-Aswan – There’s a Lot More to See Than Just the High Dam – Part I
+Aswan – More Than Just a Dam

 Alison and I recently spent several weeks in Egypt on a tour arranged by the Canadian company Adventures Abroad with which we have traveled on numerous occasions and never been disappointed.
-Every trip has its expected highlights and in Egypt they were many – the Pyramids & Sphinx, Abu Simbel, the Temple of Luxor and the Valley of the Kings to name just a few.
+Every trip has its expected highlights and in Egypt they were many – the Pyramids & Sphinx, the Temple of Luxor and the Valley of the Kings to name just a few.
 But just as predictably there will be unexpected surprises; places you didn’t really have on your radar before the trip began.
 On this trip it was the small city of Aswan and the very many interesting historical, cultural and natural things to do there and in the immediate area.
 There was lot more to Aswan than just the famous High Dam.
 Won’t you join me as I give you plenty of good reasons to visit Aswan.

 Getting to Aswan

 Here is a map of Egypt.
 You can see Aswan at the bottom, the last major settlement in the country (or the first if you are coming from Sudan).
 Below it is massive Lake Nasser, created by the building of the Aswan High Dam in the 1970’s; probably the thing that most people most associate with the city.

 The other thing you can see from the map is that Aswan has an airport.
 For a country of over 90 million people, Egypt has very few domestic airports and Egyptair, the national carrier, only has about six or seven destinations it flies to within the country.
 Because it has an airport, the majority of tourists arrive by air, but if you are feeling adventuresome and time is not an issue, you can take the overnight sleeper train from Cairo.
 I love trains and may return to Egypt one day just to experience the Nile countryside from the perspective of a passing train.